Palatinate Forest-North Vosges Biosphere Reserve

 The Franco-German Palatinate Forest-North Vosges Biosphere Reserve (Biosphärenreservat Pfälzerwald-Nordvogesen, Réserve de biosphère transfrontalière des Vosges du Nord-Forêt palatine) was created in 1998 as the first UNESCO trans-boundary biosphere reserve in Europe.
-The German part became the 12th of 16 biosphere reserves in Germany and the French one the 6th of 14 in France.
+The German part became the 12th of 16 biosphere reserves in Germany, and the French part, the 6th of 14 in France.

+Description

-The biosphere reserve is a fusion of the older Palatinate Forest Nature Park in Germany and Northern Vosges Regional Nature Park in France, covering a total area of 3,018 km², with 1,809.7 km² in Germany and 1208.3 km² in France respectively.
+The biosphere reserve is a fusion of the older Palatinate Forest Nature Park in Germany and Northern Vosges Regional Nature Park in France, covering a total area of 3018 km2, with 1785 km2 in Germany and 1277 km2 in France respectively.